Museum Week: History

 In 2019, MuseumWeek, used the hashtag #WomenInCulture to highlight the place of women in culture in the past, present, and future.
 Among the events was one in Paris with the artist Adelaide Damoah at the Cite nationale de l’histoire de l’immigration and in New York at Michele Mariaud Gallery with Laurence de Valmy.

 In 2020, MuseumWeek partnered with MTArt Agency founded by Marine Tanguy to promote the event.

-Unesco support the event since 2016.
+Unesco has supported the event since 2016.